Public debate: Rebuttals

 Rebuttals are the shortest speeches given in the debate, but are normally the place where debates are won or lost.
 Each speaker is expected to sum up the important issues of the debate into what are called voters.
 Each voter is a point of information that a team feels best explains why they have won the debate.
 During a Rebuttal the speaker is not allowed to bring up new points of information and if they do so it will not be included in the judges decision.

 Flow

 Debaters utilize a specialized form of note taking, called flowing, to keep track of the arguments presented during a debate.
 Conventionally, debater's notes are divided into separate flows for each different argument in the debate round.
-There are multiple methods of flowing but the most common style incorporates columns of arguments made in a given speech which allows the debater to match the next speaker's responses up with the original arguments.
-Certain shorthands for commonly used words are used to keep up with the rapid rate of delivery.
+There are multiple methods of flowing but the most common style incorporates columns of arguments made in a given speech which allows the debater to match the next speaker's responses with the original arguments.
+Certain shorthands for commonly used words are used to keep with the rapid rate of delivery.
 For example, the abbreviation 'HR' may be used to denote 'Human Rights.
-The abbreviations or stand-in symbols can and do vary between debaters.
+The abbreviations or stand-in symbols can and do vary among debaters.